mwb86/git-basics/README.md

 ## Git Best Practices

 -   NEVER use `git add .`
--   NEVER add more than one file at a time
+-   ALWAYS add files explicitly.
+If you have multiple files, use full paths to refer to each.
+Example: `git add foo/bar.md baz/qux.js`
--   NEVER use `git commit -m ""`
+-   NEVER use `git commit -m "an example commit message"`
 -   ALWAYS use `git status` before any other command
 -   NO commit is too small
 -   NO commit message is too long